-I have been working at Flybe full-time
+I have been working at Flybe full-time (Less than a year)

 I applied online.
 I interviewed at Flybe (Exeter, England) in May 2017.